-Dr. Henry NGAN, (83), Chairman, Director of the Company since 1976.
+Dr. Henry NGAN, (84), Chairman, Director of the Company since 1976.
 Medical Practitioner.
 Executive Director since 1998.
 Also Director of Island Communication Enterprises Limited, Communication Holdings Limited, Heartwell Limited, Island Communication Investments Limited, Grand Island Place Investments Limited, Oxney Investments Limited, Communication Properties Limited, Prosperous Orient Limited, Eaglefield Properties Limited, Forever Vitality Limited and Affluent Dragon Island Limited.
 A substantial shareholder of the Company as defined in the Securities and Futures Ordinance.
-Brother of NGAN Kitling.
-Brother-in-law of Fritz HELMREICH and Ngan Soo Shieh Ven Maria.
+Brother of NGAN Kit-ling.
+Brother-in-law of Fritz HELMREICH and NGAN Soo Shieh Ven Maria.
 Save as disclosed herein, Dr. NGAN has no relationships with any other Directors, senior management or substantial or controlling shareholders of the Company.

 Fritz HELMREICH, Dipl.
 Ing.
-(Austria), MSc., (91), Director of the Company since 1993.
+(Austria), MSc., (92), Director of the Company since 1993.
 Former Austrian Trade Commissioner to Hong Kong.
 Has held a number of diplomatic posts including Commercial Counsellor (Head of Commercial Section), Austrian Embassy, Beijing, PRC and Chargé d' Affaires, Austrian Embassy, Republic of Singapore.
 Also Director of Island Communication Enterprises Limited, Oxney Investments Limited, Island Communication Investments Limited, Grand Island Place Investments Limited, Communication Properties Limited, Prosperous Orient Limited, Eaglefield Properties Limited, Forever Vitality Limited, Heartwell Limited, Affluent Dragon Island Limited and Communication Holdings Limited.
+A substantial shareholder of the Company as defined in the Securities and Futures Ordinance.
 Spouse of NGAN Kit-ling.
-Brother-in-law of Dr. Henry NGAN and Ngan Soo Shieh Ven Maria.
-Save as disclosed herein, Mr. HELMEREICH has no relationships with any other Directors, senior management or substantial or controlling shareholders of the Company.
+Brother-in-law of Dr. Henry NGAN and NGAN Soo Shieh Ven Maria.
+Save as disclosed herein, Mr. HELMREICH has no relationships with any other Directors, senior management or substantial or controlling shareholders of the Company.

-Anthony Grahame STOTT, B.Sc., F.F.A., Affiliate of the ACCA, (67), Director of the Company since 2002.
+Anthony Grahame STOTT, B.Sc., F.F.A., Affiliate of the ACCA, (68), Director of the Company since 2002.
 Director of Fidelity Asian Values PLC, a UK company listed on the Main Board of the London Stock Exchange, since 24th September, 2013, Chairman of the Management Board of the Institute and Faculty of Actuaries since 1st February, 2019 and previously a Director of Jelf Group PLC, a UK company listed on the AIM market of the London Stock Exchange, from 1st December, 2010 to 1st December, 2015.
 He is an actuary who between 1982 and 2002 was with Watson Wyatt & Co., a leading global actuarial and management consultancy, from 1992 to 1996 as Managing Director Hong Kong and from 1995 to 2002 as Regional Director Asia Pacific.
-He was president of the Actuarial Association in Hong Kong in 1984 as well as having been a member of a number of Hong Government advisory committees.
+He was president of the Actuarial Association in Hong Kong in 1984 as well as having been a member of a number of Hong Kong Government advisory committees.
 Mr. STOTT has no relationships with any Directors, senior management or substantial or controlling shareholder of the Company.